IntersectMBO/cardano-node/cardano-tracer/docs/cardano-tracer.md

 1. **Distributed** scenario, when `cardano-tracer` is working on one machine, and your nodes are working on another machine(s).
 2. **Local** scenario, when `cardano-tracer` and your nodes are working on the same machine.

 Distributed scenario is for real-world case: for example, you have `N` nodes working on `N` different AWS-instances, and you want to collect all the logging/monitoring information from these nodes using one `cardano-tracer` process working on your machine.
-So, by default you should consider using distributed scenario.

 Local scenario is for testing case: for example, you want to try your new infrastructure from scratch, so you run `N` nodes and one `cardano-tracer` process on your machine.